Tumeoust/OldSchoolRunescape_InfernoML/README.md

 A reinforcement-learning agent that completes the [Inferno](https://oldschool.runescape.wiki/w/Inferno) — Old School RuneScape's hardest solo PvM challenge — in a tick-accurate Python simulator.

+Architectural decisions, reward shaping, environmental datapoints and other PPO related solutions were ideated by me and built with Claude
+All of the contents in this repository are written by Claude apart from this paragraph.

 A custom PPO implementation (recurrent policy: 256-unit LSTM with residual raw-observation skip, 512×512 actor/critic heads) is trained against a headless simulator that reproduces Inferno wave
-mechanics: NPC pathfinding, line of sight, attack cycles, prayer, pillar geometry, blob mechanics, and gear-dependent combat formulas.
+mechanics: NPC pathfinding, line of sight, attack cycles, prayer, pillar geometry, NPC mechanics, and gear-dependent combat formulas.

 > **Educational / research project.** Everything here runs against an offline, self-contained
 > Python simulator.
 This is **not** a bot: it has no connection to the live game, performs no
 > screen reading or input automation, and is not intended for use against Old School RuneScape.
 > The interesting part is the reinforcement-learning problem, not playing the real game.
+> No model is shipped with the project.

 ## Demo